jochen777/jWebForm/doc/quickstart.md

   Form form = buildForm(); // See "Define a form"

   @RequestMapping("/form")
-  public String demoJWebForm(HttpServletRequest request, Model model) {
+  public void index(HttpServletRequest request, Model model) {

     FormResult formResult = form.run((key) -> request.getParameter(key)); // pass the request-params via lambda

     model.addAttribute("form", formResult);

-    if (formResult.isSubmittedAndOk()) {   // check if the form was submitted and is valid log.debug("Valid firstname from form:"  + formResult.getStringValue("firstname"));   // if everything was okay, we can get the values from the form
+    if (formResult.isValid()) {   // check if the form was submitted and is valid log.debug("Valid firstname from form:"  + formResult.getStringValue("firstname"));   // if everything was okay, we can get the values from the form
     }

-    return "index"; // the template, that renders the form }
+  }

 ```